 That said, in general terms there seemed to be widespread acceptance in the Department and amongst participants of the importance of the circular economy and the ecological improvements that it promises.
 I also found it encouraging that a number of speakers mentioned the need to move away from the term waste and the wastefulness that it encourages and towards more careful management and rerouting of resources.

 The time for meetings was generally quite brief so only a proportion of participants shared their perspective without really having the time and space to tease out the issues more thoroughly.
 Many of the discussions brought me into contact with opinions other than my own particular world-view.
-I’m sure it was probably good for me, even though seemingly business-as-usual attitudes are often a source of fear and sadness when viewed beside what we have to loose and have already lost in the world.
+I’m sure it was probably good for me, even though seemingly business-as-usual attitudes are often a source of fear and sadness when viewed beside what we have to lose and have already lost in the world.
 It is possible that with more time and a greater number of face-to-face meetings we would have had more opportunity to get to understand more fully the different perspectives shared.
 This was highlighted for me when I followed-up on one seemingly divergent viewpoint in an email discussion and discovered a lot of common ground despite initial apparent differences.

 What follows is a record of my contributions to the consultation process, with minor edits for clarity where necessary.
 The final document produced by the Department will be available in due course on their website.